HalmonLui/airbnb-api/README.md

   - **superhost** *optional, bool*\
     Host is a superhost
   - **amenities** *optional*\
-    Comma separated list of amenities_ids (can retrieve from /getAmenities endpoint), ex: 1,2
+    Comma separated list of amenity_ids (can retrieve from /getAmenities endpoint), ex: 1,2
   - **property_types** *optional*\
     Comma separated list of property_type_ids (can retrieve from /getPropertyTypes endpoint), ex: 8,5
   - **neighborhoods** *optional*\